manusdextra/perish/README.md

 The script expects a directory (either $PWD or any other passed as a command line argument) which includes at minimum:

-- index.md
+- a "pages" directory containing index.md and whatever else you want
-- template.html (a Jinja2 teplate)
-- style.css

 You can add to this folder any number of .md files or subfolders, which by default will be rendered as pages linked to in the nav (if they're in the root directory) or linked to in the (automatically generated) index page of the folder they're contained in.

+- a "templates" directory containg template.html (a Jinja2 teplate) and style.css
+- an "output" directory

+By default, the output directory is a git repository which is used to push the finished website to my server.
+However, you can use any other method (such as rsync) to publish this staging directory.